dotnet/corefx/pkg/Microsoft.NETCore.Platforms/readme.md

 ##Adding new RIDs

 ###Why do I need to add a new RID?
 NuGet's extensibility mechanism for platform-specific assets requires a RID be defined for any platform that needs assets specific to that platform.
-Unlike TFMs, which have a known relationship in NuGet (eg net4.5 is compatible with net4.0), RIDs are opaque strings whigh NuGet knows nothing about.
+Unlike TFMs, which have a known relationship in NuGet (eg net4.5 is compatible with net4.0), RIDs are opaque strings which NuGet knows nothing about.
 The definition and relationship of RIDs comes solely from the `runtime.json` files within the root of the packages referenced by the project.
 As such, whenever we want to put a new RID in a project.json in order to get assets specific for that RID we have to define the rid in some package.
 Typically that package is `Microsoft.NETCore.Platforms` if the RID is "official".
 If you'd like to prototype you can put the RID in any other package and so long as that package is referenced you can use that RID.

 ###Do I really need to add a new RID?